A Custody Evaluation is an intensive investigation dictated by

-The custody evaluation will not be assigned or initiated until the parties have participated in intake and paid all fees.
+The Custody Evaluation will not be assigned or initiated until the parties have participated in intake and paid all fees.
 Attorneys and parties must participate in the intake process.
-The custody evaluation will not be assigned or initiated until all parties and attorneys have participated in intake, and all custody evaluation fees are paid in full.
-Pay the fees in the Tarrant County Child Support office on the second floor of the Family Law Courthouse, across the foyer from Family Court Services offices.
+The Custody Evaluation will not be assigned or initiated until all parties and attorneys have participated in intake, and all Custody Evaluation fees are paid in full.
+Pay the fees to Tarrant County Child Support Services on the second floor of the Family Law Courthouse, across the foyer from Family Court Services offices.
 A fee payment slip will be provided during the intake process.

 Orientation is required for all parties using any services through Family Court Services.
 Orientation is free to the public and available every Wednesday, except for the Wednesday prior to Thanksgiving, and the week of Christmas.
 The Orientation begins at 8:45 a.m. sharp and lasts until approximately 11 a.m.
 Late arrivals who have been court ordered to attend may be turned away.
 Read more information about the orientation.

 Co-parenting class is required for all parents ordered to participate in a Custody Evaluation.
 Instructions for registering for Co-parenting Essentials at the Parenting Center.
 There are other courses that will meet this requirement but be sure to verify it with your caseworker before attending a different course.

 Personal Data Form.
 The Personal Data Form must be completed by the client in full at time of first scheduled office visit, or the office visit shall be rescheduled.
 Click here for a printable copy of the Personal Data Form.
 Personal Data Form (Spanish)